Indigenous Teaching Kitchen

 A Path to Knowledge Keeping and Food Sovereignty

-Chef and dietitian partnerships to create a menu for kidney, heart, and diabetes health
+Chef, Paul Natrall, and dietitian, Dani Renouf, partner to create a menu for kidney, heart, and diabetes health, exploring First Nations culture and food traditions.

 Indigenous cooking in Canada is deeply rooted in food sovereignty — the right of Indigenous Peoples to define their own food systems, grounded in traditional knowledge, cultural practices, and connection to the land and water.
 Indigenous cuisine today represents resilience, revitalization, and pride.
 By supporting Indigenous chefs and local producers, we not only experience exceptional Canadian flavours but also contribute to strengthening food sovereignty and preserving cultural traditions for future generations.